vercel/next.js/docs/basic-features/image-optimization.md

 ### Domains

-If you want to optimize images hosted on an external website, you would use an absolute url for the Image `src` and specify which
+To enable Image Optimization for images hosted on an external website, use an absolute url for the Image `src` and specify which
 `domains` are allowed to be optimized.

 ```js